19hours/sg-statutes/Acts/Public Utilities Act.md

 when the meter is in the custody or under the control of the person, shall be prima facie evidence that the person has altered or tampered with the meter.

+(4) In any proceedings for an offence under subsection (1) or (2)(b) or (c), it shall be a defence for the person charged under any of those provisions (but not by virtue of section 56A) to prove that he took all reasonable precautions and exercised all due diligence to avoid the commission of the offence.

+[Act 9 of 2012 wef 01/09/2012]

-### Penalty for obstructing Board in performance of duties
+### Penalty for obstructing Board in its duty

 51\.
-Any person who at any time hinders, obstructs or molests any employee, agent or contractor of the Board in the performance and execution of his duty under this Act shall be guilty of an offence.
+Any person who —

+(a) hinders or obstructs the Board, any employee, agent or contractor of the Board, any authorised officer or other person authorised by the Board in the performance or execution of its or his duty, or of any thing which it or he is empowered or required to do, under this Act; or

+(b) interferes with any work authorised to be done under this Act,

+shall be guilty of an offence.

+[Act 9 of 2012 wef 01/09/2012]

 ### Making of false statements, etc.